 Furthermore, you would love Benzinga Pro‘s Audio Squawk which is a fast, timely audio news broadcast that delivers only the most critical market-moving news, so you can focus on what matters most.

-If you are news trader, you will find this tool called “price sentiment engine” every useful because it tells you how likely news is to move a stock and in which direction.
+If you are a news trader, you will find this tool called “price sentiment engine” very useful because it tells you how likely news is to move a stock and in which direction.

 Also, there are two other very useful tools for traders:

-- Signals tool (i.e. it alerts you to price or volume related events in real-time such as Price Spikes, Block trades, Trading halt, Option activities, Opening gap and High/Low)
+- Signals tool (i.e. it alerts you to price or volume-related events in real-time such as Price Spikes, Block trades, Trading halts, Option activities, Opening gaps,s and High/Low)

 - Benzinga Pro Movers tool ( i.e. it brings you an up-to-the-minute feed of the biggest gainers and losers in the stock market.)

-Every feature inside Benzinga Pro is designed to help traders profit from news event fast.
+Every feature inside Benzinga Pro is designed to help traders profit from news events quickly.

-On the other hand, CNBC Pro is more suitable for investors who are looking for stock ideas as well as keep up to date of the latest market news.
+On the other hand, CNBC Pro is more suitable for investors who are looking for stock ideas and also want to keep up to date with the latest market news.

 CNBC Pro Vs Motley Fool Stock Advisor